KamilSJaron/DEE_assistants/student_meetings/170515_assistant_meeting.md

 We like presence of industry on conferences (like Genomics Days).

+24.05. ad to industry issue : there is an association aiming to promote career development of  Life Sciences students called [BioScience Network Lausanne (BSNL)](https://bsnl.ch/).

 ## Should we have a departmental statistician?
 (13 yes, 2 no)